Government Schemes To Help Get a Mortgage Deposit

 Eligibility: Those earning under £80,000 (or £90,000 if based in London).

-Government Starter Homes Scheme: Also known as the First Homes scheme, this takes between 30% and 50% off the price of a new build home as long as it is valued below £250,000 (outside of London).
-The discount size is dependent on the property’s location and is agreed with a developer.
+Government Starter Homes Scheme: Also known as the First Homes scheme, this scheme takes between 30% and 50% off the price of a new-build home as long as it is valued below £250,000 (outside of London).
+The discount size depends on the property’s location and is agreed upon by a developer.
 The reduced price lowers the deposit needed.

 Eligibility: First-time buyers between the ages of 23 and 40.

-Lifetime ISA: Similar to the Help to Buy ISA, this is a savings account that the government will supplement with 25% of whatever has been saved if used to buy a property.
+Lifetime ISA: Similar to the Help to Buy ISA, this is a savings account that the government will supplement with 25% of the amount saved if it is used to buy a property.

 Eligibility: Those aged 18 to 40.

 Right to Buy: If you live in a property owned by your local council, this scheme allows you to buy that property at a reduced rate.
-The discount can be up to 70% but will depend on numerous factors including how long you’ve lived in the property, its type and its value.
-The discount lowers the size of deposit needed but it can also be used as the deposit itself.
+The discount can be up to 70% but will depend on numerous factors, including how long you’ve lived in the property, its type and its value.
+The discount lowers the size of the deposit needed, but it can also be used as the deposit itself.

 Eligibility: A secure council tenant who has lived in a property owned by the public sector for over 3 years.
 This does not have to be 3 consecutive years.